acend/cilium-basics-training/content/en/docs/06/_index.md

 ![Cilium editor with backend-ingress-deny Policy](cilium_editor_1.png)

-Here you see our original policy, we create an new one with the editor now.
+Above you see our original policy, we create an new one with the editor now.

 * Go to https://networkpolicy.io/editor.
 * Name the network policy to backend-allow-ingress-frontend (using the Edit button in the center).